whatzupsup/whatzupsup.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D. candidate at <a href='#'>Medical Artificial Intelligence Lab.</a>, Yonsei University.
+subtitle: Ph.D. candidate at <a href='https://mai-lab.net'>Medical Artificial Intelligence Lab.</a>, Yonsei University.

 profile:
   align: right